 Students take charge of an extended project within one of the following research centres during the second year of study in the Department of Electrical and Electronic Engineering:

 - Centre for Vision Speech and Signal Processing

 - Advanced Technology Institute.

-As a graduate of this course, you will have high employability, particularly if you choose to do a placement or internship, which can lead to a substantially enhanced CV.
+As a graduate of this course, you will be highly employable, particularly if you choose to do a placement or internship, which can lead to a substantially enhanced CV.

 Terms and conditions

 When you accept an offer of a place at the University of Surrey, you are agreeing to comply with our policies and regulations, and our terms and conditions.
 These terms and conditions are provided in two stages: first when we make an offer and second when students who have accepted their offers register to study at the University.
 View our offer terms and conditions and our generic registration terms and conditions (PDF) as a guide as to what to expect.

 Please note: our offer terms and conditions will be available in the September of the calendar year prior to the year in which you begin your studies.
 Our registration terms and conditions will vary to take into account specifics of your course.